 Ergonomic Design

-The design and power to weight ratio make this an ideal drill for overhead work.
+The ergonomic design and power-to-weight ratio make this drill ideal for overhead work.
 It also has a vibration-reducing feature to decrease hand and wrist fatigue.

 Brushless Motor

-The brushless motor requires less maintenance when compared to brushed varieties.
-It also means the power gets distributed more efficiently, increasing the runtime of the battery.
+A brushless motor requires less maintenance than a brushed one.
+It also distributes power more efficiently, increasing the runtime of the battery.

 What We Don't Like